motaz007/Software_testing/README.md

   python Q2/xml_parser.py [--path path]
   ```

-  If no path is selected the default path will be the current
+  If no path is selected the default path will be the current.